feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Technique 6 — Humor that serves the argument:** Observations that are both funny and true, where laughing at the observation means accepting the point it makes.
 The humor is the argument, not decoration around it.
 Identify the moments in the source material where this is possible and use them.

-** Technique 7 — The creator's native humor mechanics:** Every comedic moment in the script must use a technique documented in Step 3I.
+**Technique 7 — The creator's native humor mechanics:** Every comedic moment in the script must use a technique documented in Step 3 A9.
 Generic humor techniques are not permitted — they produce humor that is funny in the abstract but wrong for this specific voice.
-Before writing any comedic moment, identify which Step 3I technique it uses.
+Before writing any comedic moment, identify which A9 technique it uses.
 If you cannot name the technique, the joke is foreign to the creator's voice and must be rebuilt or cut.

-Pay particular attention to the duration question from Step 3I.
-For creators whose humor relies on running an analogy or impression far longer than seems structurally justified — where the length itself is the joke — the script must include at least one moment that commits to that duration.
-Cutting such an analogy short because it seems inefficient destroys the mechanism.
-Let it run.
+Pay particular attention to Technique 2 (The Fully Committed Roleplay).
+For this creator, the length of the analogy or impression is itself the comedic mechanism.
+An analogy that runs for five lines when two would have made the point is not a mistake — it is the joke.
+The script must include at least one moment that commits to that duration.
+Do not cut it short because it feels long.
+That feeling is the signal it is working.

-** Self-narration requirement:** Some creators always narrate their own process of discovery — "I looked into this," "the more I read about it," "I couldn't figure out where this came from."
-If Step 3 documents this as a native pattern, the script must preserve it.
+**Self-narration requirement:** This creator always narrates their own process of discovery — "I looked into this," "the more I looked into it," "I could not find it with original audio."
+This is documented as a required pattern in Step 3 A7.
+The script must preserve it throughout.
 The speaker should sound like someone who found these things out and is now telling you what they found — not a removed narrator presenting established facts.
 Every major revelation should carry the energy of someone who discovered it, not someone who always knew it.

-**The personality-to-argument ratio:** The ratio established in Step 3G must be maintained throughout the script.
-If the reference transcript has moments of personality distributed every two to three minutes, the script must have the same.
-Mark where these moments fall in the script before writing — don't leave them to emerge naturally, because they won't.
+**The personality-to-argument ratio:** The ratio established in Step 3 A8 (35% personality, 65% argument) must be maintained throughout the script.
+Mark where personality moments fall in the spoken starting points table before writing — don't leave them to emerge naturally, because they won't.

 ---